Turing-Online-Safety-Codebase/dodo-learning/data_statement.md

 ## Text Characteristics

 The genre of texts is a mix of abusive, critical, positive, and neutral social media entries (tweets).
-See the dataset composition in \cref{table:tweet_counts_inline} and \cref{subsection:class_distribution_examples}.
+Of the 12,000 total entries annotated, 8,304 were labelled positive, 7,360 were labelled neutral, 7,878 were labelled critical, and 4,458 were labelled abusive.